sakunaharinda/agentvlm/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Demo"/>
 </a> -->

 Code repository for the paper "AGentVLM: Access Control Policy Generation and Verification Framework with Language Models".
-AGentV is a framework developed to use language models and large language models to,
+AGentVLM is a framework developed to use language models and large language models to,
 * Identify natural language policies (NLACPs) from high-level requirement specification documents of an organization (using [BERT LM](https://huggingface.co/docs/transformers/model_doc/bert#transformers.BertModel))
 * Translate identified NLACPs into structured representations separating access control rules (ACRs) with five policy components: subjects, actions, resources, purposes, and conditions (using [LLaMa 3 8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B))
 * Automatically verify the generated structured representations and provide feedback to the administrators if the representation is incorrect, mentioning the reason/error (using [BART LM](https://huggingface.co/facebook/bart-large)) and the location of the error in the generated policy (using integrated gradients feature attribution via [Captum](https://captum.ai/docs/attribution_algorithms#integrated-gradients)).